NicoOhler/Notes/Informatik/Algorithms/Design Patterns/Previous Exam Questions.md

 		+ taking turns in processing a task
 + Which pattern should be used if the creation of objects is very complicated and consists of many steps.
 	+ builder
-+ The "singleton" patterns ensures that only one instance of an object is present in the system.
++ The "singleton" pattern ensures that only one instance of an object is present in the system.
 What mechanism prohibits developers from creating more instances?
 	+ private constructor inaccessible from outside.
 Factory method creates object once during first call, stores reference and returns it on subsequent calls
 + Which resources does the Flyweight pattern save?
 	+ memory, performance, disk read/write, data bus-traffic